National Alliance Against Tolls - Scotland

 Though Scotland is now free of tolls, they could return as "congestion charges" or "road pricing" imposed from London.
 They may also return - on bridges and roads - using the "road user charge" powers that Scottish local authorities have (subject to veto by the Scottish Government) under the Transport (Scotland) Act 2001, though both the SNP and the Tories are opposed to this.

-SCOTLAND NEWS (on a separate page) ABOLITION OF BRIDGE TOLLS(SCOTLAND) BILL Last Tolls "Study" Previous Tolls Reviews Members Bills The petition against tolls, which closed on 31st March 2006 Brief History of the Alliance and removal of tolls in Scotland Scottish Parliament Toll discussions in 2005 Scottish Parliament Toll discussions in 2004 EDINBURGH (separate page) Dunfermline 2006 By-election
+SCOTLAND NEWS (on a separate page) 2007 ELECTION and the ABOLITION OF BRIDGE TOLLS(SCOTLAND) BILL Last Tolls "Study" Previous Tolls Reviews Members Bills The petition against tolls, which closed on 31st March 2006 (LINK NO LONGER WORKING) Scottish Parliament Toll discussions in 2005 Scottish Parliament Toll discussions in 2004 EDINBURGH (separate page) Dunfermline 2006 By-election

 THE FOUR BRIDGES FREED FROM THE GRIP OF THE TOLLS - ERSKINE FORTH SKYE TAY